Upgrading your broadband for home working

 Most broadband packages offer unlimited data, but some have a cap on the data usage allowance per month.
 If your broadband has a cap, you’ll need to be aware of how much data you’re using by working from home.
 That’s so you don’t end up being charged extra for exceeding the limit.

-Due to the lockdown imposed by coronavirus, BT has removed the caps on their home broadband packages, so customers have unlimited data to work from home and stay connected.
+BT removed the caps on their home broadband packages, so customers have unlimited data to work from home and stay connected.
+It says this change is permanent and that it will no longer have limited broadband packages.

 When you compare broadband deals with us, we’ll only show you unlimited data products, so you won’t have to worry about how much data you’re using.